haolange/InfinityOcean/README.md

 ## InfinityEnvironment
-It's a environment feature solution for ocean render&simulation and windfiled simulation and surface deform effect.
+It's a water system solution for unreal.

 ## Completed
 Ocean :